 Stephen KaputsosProducer / Lead Designer & Developer

 For every question there are a thousand answers, and for every answer there a thousand more.
 This is a principle I live by - I've always had a desire to know how and why things work.
-Music exposed me to a variety of creative and technological fields at a young age, and I have always loved fusing art and science.
-I’m versed in sound design middlewares Wwise and FMOD and have an extensive background in musical composition and multimedia production.
+Design exposed me to a variety of creative and technological fields at a young age, and I have always loved fusing art and science.
+I’m versed in visual, audio, and multimedia design.
+Certified expert in Adobe Photoshop, Illustrator, Acrobat, and Dreamweaver.
 OmniVoid serves as a central hub for my talents, and I’m glad to apply them in creating new worlds with such an incredible team.

 Coby JenningsLead Programmer / Level Editor

 I’ve been developing and programming with many great game engines in the past seven years.
 I’ve worked as a programmer on two mobile games and several modifications.
 Level design was where I began my studies, and later extended them into 3D modeling and computer programming.
 My career in game design started when I was young - creating Doom and Warcraft 3 level designs.
 The Source Engine, and CryEngine technologies are the most recent additions to my skillset.